dangoldin/python-tools/README.md

 # python-tools

 Random Python scripts I've written over the years to automate things that got too annoying to do manually.

 # Installation

-You should be able to just copy the repository and run the files.
-Note that some of them may only work on Unix based systems.
+For most of these you should be able to just copy the repository and run the files.
+Some will require the dependencies specificed in requirements.txt.

 # Usage